-as compared to those adopted in previous financial statements.
-The impacts arising from the changes are disclosed in Note 29.
+Arising from the adoption of MFRS 16, Leases, there are changes to the accounting policies applied to lease contracts entered into by the Group as compared to those applied in previous financial statements.
+The impact arising from the changes are disclosed in Note 29.